 Over its lifetime, and that of its informal forerunner, the AAH has organized annual meetings at more than thirty different colleges and universities in the United States and Canada.
 Its membership has grown to include most of the ancient historians in these two countries and counts members on three other continents.
 The AAH is the largest organization in North America that is devoted exclusively to promoting teaching and scholarship in ancient history.

 The most important of the activities of the AAH is its annual meeting.
 Click here for a full list of meeting locations, presiding officers, and organizers.
 In addition, the AAH reaches out to its membership through a regular newsletter; it sponsors the publication of a series of monographs and has published volumes of collected essays.
 It has organized summer institutes for college teachers under the sponsorship of the National Endowment for the Humanities.
-The organization is now in the process of compiling an up-to-date directory of Ancient Historians in North America, an on-line version of which will be available as soon as practical.
+The organization also maintains an up-to-date online Directory of Ancient Historians in the United States and Canada.

 Members who contribute to these efforts, including the presiding officers, are unpaid.
 As a result, the cost of membership and that of the services provided to members remain very low.